Aston Martin Vanquish review

 Three stage adjustable dampers, with noticeable leaps between each mode, allow you to tailor the Vanquish’s character – from comfortable long-distance GT to a rock-solid track car with just a push of a button.
-There is a fair bit of tyre roar though but its surprisingly relaxing for such a potent supercar and the sound from the exhausts in sport mode is fantastic.
+The updates in 2014 brought stiffer suspension settings but the Vanquish remains surprisingly comfortable.
+There is a fair bit of tyre roar though but it’s surprisingly relaxing for such a potent supercar and the sound from the exhausts in sport mode is fantastic.

-Reliability was a major issue back when the original Vanquish went on sale in 2001, but Aston has made big strides since then.
-The 6.0-litre V12 is proven technology, as is the six-speed automatic gearbox.
+It’s been slightly reengineered by Aston but used throughout the industry with an excellent reliability record.
 Dynamic Stability Control and Positive Torque Control, both fitted as standard, help to contain the engine’s power and keep you on the road and while the Vanquish will never be crash tested by EuroNCAP the carbon fibre body work has a much greater tensile strength than conventional materials.
 Hopefully the Vanquish will see an improvement in the other traditional weakness for the brand - faulty electrics.

 If you need even more room, the cramped rear seats can be removed at no extra cost to create an additional storage area and most buyers are likely to choose this option as the back seats really are only suitable for very small children and no one would be comfortable in them on a longer journey.

 You don’t buy an Aston if you’re worried about fuel consumption, but some progress has been made in this area.
 Variable-valve timing, a new fuel pump and a larger intake manifold have increased power but improved fuel consumption, too, by around 10 per cent.
 Even so the Vanquish will cost huge amounts to run, with servicing, spare parts, insurance and of course fuel bills way above the norm even for a supercar.
-Rivals like the Mercedes SL65 offer marginally lower running costs despite a lower price, while Ferrari offer a seven year complimentary servicing offer than makes Aston ownership seem needlessly expensive.